 Art Classes – Oil Painting, Drawing and Figure Studies

-My artistic process is inspired by extensive academic training in the European tradition of the classical atelier.
-All studio art classes I present to my students involve study from both life and nature and the paintings of the Great Masters.
+My artistic process is inspired by extensive academic training in the European tradition of the classical atelier – a traditional art school.
+All studio art classes I present to my art students involve study from both life and nature and the paintings of the Great Masters.
 I have a great respect for these painters due to the innovative and creative techniques that appear in their paintings and drawings.

 Within my own artistic process, I try to find the basic geometric shapes and proportion of the painting.
 Then, I block in the shadow shapes, lay in color, and refine.
 Hue, value, chroma and drawing are all equally important elements.
 If you neglect one element, you could adversely affect the others.

 For a painting to be successful it must remain a cohesive unit.
 Clarity of thought from inception to completion is a sign of a strong work, and I maintain this in my art.

 A painting or drawing is a still moment captured over time.
 It is the experience of observation recorded in the elements of color, tone, shape, and composition.
 Together, these elements can express the most complicated subjects in the simplest way.